Margaret Hoover

-Margaret Claire Hoover (born December 11, 1977) is an American conservative political commentator, political strategist, media personality, author, and great-granddaughter of Herbert Hoover, the 31st U.S. president.
-She is author of the book American Individualism: How A New Generation of Conservatives Can Save the Republican Party, published by Crown Forum in 2011.
+Margaret Claire Hoover (born December 11, 1977) is an American political commentator, political strategist, media personality, author, and great-granddaughter of Herbert Hoover, the 31st U.S. president.
+She is author of the book American Individualism: How a New Generation of Conservatives Can Save the Republican Party, published by Crown Forum in 2011.
 Hoover hosts PBS's reboot of the conservative interview show Firing Line.

 Early life

-Hoover was born in Colorado, the daughter of Jean (Williams), a flight attendant, and Andrew Hoover, a mining engineer.
-She received primary education at Graland Country Day School, an independent co-educational day school in Denver.
+Margaret Hoover was born in Colorado, the daughter of Jean (née Williams), a flight attendant, and Andrew Hoover, a mining engineer.
+She is the great-granddaughter of U.S. President Herbert Hoover (1929–1933).

+Hoover received primary education at Graland Country Day School, an independent co-educational day school in Denver.
 She earned a B.A. in Spanish literature with a minor in political science from Bryn Mawr College in 2001.
 She also attended Davidson College for two years, but did not earn a degree there.
 Along the way, Hoover studied Spanish-language literature and Mandarin Chinese.
 She also studied abroad in Bolivia, Mexico and China.

-After graduating from college, Hoover moved to Taipei where she got her first job as a research assistant and editor in a Taiwanese law firm; she arrived on the day of the September 11 attacks.
+After graduating from college, Hoover moved to Taipei where she was hired as a research assistant and editor at a Taiwanese law firm.
+She arrived on the day of the September 11 attacks.
 Quickly realizing she wanted to be back in the U.S., she returned home in 2002.